CHW Training and Curriculum Development

 How do I register for training?
 Is there a cost associated?

+Please have each applicant complete the following form.
 Registration closes 1 month prior to the start of training.

 How are preceptors assigned to participants?